 By the end of this tutorial, you should know just how important it is to make sure that the terms and conditions you put together will be the best suited to protect both your business and your customers – and you’ll be able to start drafting your own, using the template selector wizard and template creation tool available with your Farillio account.

 Alternatively, feel free to work alongside us as we draft a set of terms and conditions from scratch.
-If at any point you have any questions or you want an expert to look over the Ts & Cs you’ve drafted, our Speak To A Lawyer feature will put you in touch with one of our experts, like Helen, who can give you that extra level of confidence in what you’ve drafted.
+If at any point you have any questions or you want an expert to look over the Ts & Cs you’ve drafted, our Speak to an Adviser feature will put you in touch with one of our experts, like Helen, who can give you that extra level of confidence in what you’ve drafted.

 In this series, we’re joined by Helen Smart from Wilkes.
 Helen is our expert on all things trading related and, along with her colleagues at Wilkes, have helped to create many of the robust templates and guides you can find across the site.